 I’ve never felt that life was too long.
 If anything, I’ve overdone it on the other side.
 I can remember saying to the boss of a theatre I worked for (and was agitating for change in): “I don’t have time to waste.
 I’m going to die.
 Don’t you realize that?
 I can’t waste my time in the box office when you contracted me to perform big juicy roles.”

 He laughed at me and told me I should take up meditating.
 I don’t feel that same sense of urgency anymore, or rather, I don’t think, “I can’t do that.
 I’m going to die someday.
 I can’t waste that time.”
 But I do retain a sense of that ticking clock.

 Back when I quit that job in which I was being taken advantage of, I was only a few years out of college.
 I had a sense that I only had a few years to do what I wanted.
-I think I knew, somewhere deep down, that as a women who wanted to act, I didn’t have any time to waste.
+I think I knew, somewhere deep down, that as a woman who wanted to act, I didn’t have any time to waste.
 I needed to get all the jobs while I was young.
 I’d internalized a sense of acting being a bit like gymnastics, that once the bloom was off the rose, there would be no more work.
 And I wasn’t wrong.

-Now, nearly two decades later, I can feel how long my life is and long it yet still be.
+Now, nearly two decades later, I can feel how long my life is and how long it yet still will be.
 But not so long.
 Not calamitously long.
 Just as long as it will be.